grflows/loom/README.md

 # Loom
-A tiny language transpiled to C++.
+A tiny lua-like language transpiled to Lua using python.

-Why python?
-I wanted to make my own programming language, but don't have the head to implement a compiler in any other language.
+But why? because atm I can't handle all the complexity that comes with language design.

 ## TODO
 - [ ] Hello World!